ozzie-lam/rebyte-docs/apps/apps-with-chat-interface/quick-start.md

 ## Step 1: Create an App

-* Navigate to the "My Apps" tab in the sidebar and then click on "Create App" on the top right.
+* Navigate to the "My Apps" tab in the sidebar and then click "Create App" on the top right.
 Choose "App With Chat Interface".

 <figure><img src="../../images/createapp.png" alt=""></figure>